-In 1954, R.J. and his friend, Fred Slater got their real estate licenses and went into the building business.
-He had $350 and I had $350.
-We put the $700 down and got a loan on our first house.
+In 1958, R.J.
+Thieneman and his friend, Fred Slater secured their real estate licenses and went into the building business.
+R.J. said “He had $350 and I had $350.
+We put the $700 down and got a loan on our first house.”

 The Archdiocese of Louisville chooses RJ Thieneman

 In 1985, the Archdiocese of Louisville selected RJ Thieneman Realty Group to develop the land that was formerly home to the St. Thomas Seminary as The Woods of St. Thomas.
-As members of the Catholic Church, the Thieneman family took pride in paying homage to the school by not only naming the development “The Woods of St. Thomas,” but also by naming a major connecting road, between Highways 22 and 42, “Seminary Lane.”
+As members of the Catholic Church, the Thieneman family took pride in paying homage to the school by not only naming the development “The Woods of St. Thomas,” but also by naming a major connecting road between Highways 22 and 42 “Seminary Lane.”

-A John Robinson Lifetime Achievement Award
+R.J. receives the John Robinson Lifetime Achievement Award

 In 1997, Robert J. Thieneman, Sr., was honored by the Home Builders Association of Louisville with its inaugural John Robinson Lifetime Achievement Award.

 The Villas of Forest Springs and Saratoga Springs are born

 The Villas of Forest Springs multi-family apartment community was developed in 2000.
 That same year, RJ Thieneman hosted Homearama at Forest Springs North.
 Saratoga Springs was developed the following year, in 2001.